MM-ISTS: Cooperating Irregularly Sampled Time Series Forecasting with Multimodal Vision-Text LLMs: Methodology

 \textbf{Modality-Aware Gating.} Different variables in an ISTS may have different observation densities.
-For a densely observed variable, the numerical features from the ISTS encoder are reliable and should be paid more attention.
+For a densely observed variable, the numerical features from the ISTS encoder are reliable and should receive larger weights.
 Conversely, for a sparsely observed variable with high missing rates, the contextual information from MLLMs may provide more valuable information.
 To address such variable-specific differences in observation quality, we introduce a Modality-Aware Gating mechanism that adaptively balances the contributions of the two modalities for each variable.

 For each variable $n$, we compute a statistics vector $\mathbf{s}_n \in \mathbb{R}^{4}$ that summarizes its data characteristics:

 where $\mu_n$ is the mean of observed values, $\sigma_n$ is the standard deviation, $\rho_n$ is the missing rate, and $c_n = \sum_{l=1}^{L} m^n_l / L$ is the normalized observation count.